kstenerud/ubuntu-maintainers-handbook/PackageFixing.md

     ** Tags added: verification-needed verification-needed-bionic

 Follow the build link (https://launchpad.net/ubuntu/+source/postfix/3.3.0-1ubuntu0.1) and make sure that it's publishing to the correct place (bionic), and that the builds completed (green checkmarks).

+### IRC Monitoring

+Join #ubuntu-ci-eng on the freenode IRC server to get pinged with your name when CI events occur.

 ### The Excuses Page